MarkPearlCoZa/Blog_General/_posts/2016-10-16-Strong-Mobbing.md

 #### Discovering what the next logical step is to solving the problem

 As part of rest of the mob, essentially you are part of the problem solving team.
-You are looking for things the typist still needs to do.
+It's your job to look for things the typist still needs to do.

 The challenge and beauty of mob programming is that with different people in the mob there will be a certain [level of conflict](http://blog.markpearl.co.za/Levels-of-Conflict) on what approach the typist should take.